The Difference Between a Vulnerability Scan and Penetration Testing

 Internet security is as important as ever, especially with the recent bouts of ransomware attacks that have been widely reported in the media.
 Due to this, and the ongoing security of your business, it is incredibly important to know the difference between a vulnerability scan and a penetration test – two very essential components of comprehensive business security.

 Vulnerability Scan: Identifying the Weaknesses in Your System

 A vulnerability scan is designed to search for potential vulnerabilities within your business system; normally using a standard off-the-shelf piece of software.
 The scan targets one or more IP addresses and hunts down known types of vulnerabilities in the system.
 This could be any mistake in the system or potential weaknesses in the construction or implementation of the system.

-If there is flawed software or mis-configured assets, the vulnerability scan is very likely to pick up on it.
-After the scan, you will receive a full report on the findings; this will normally include how severe any vulnerabilities found are and perhaps even a simple outline for how to fix them.
+If there is a flaw in software or mis-configured assets, the vulnerability scan is very likely to pick up on it.
+After the scan, you will receive a full report on the findings; this will normally include how severe any vulnerabilities found are, and perhaps even a simple outline for how to fix them.

 The results of a vulnerability scan provide a clear focus on where the technical vulnerabilities are within the organisation.
 With this information the organisation can create a patch management plan that enables them to manage, understand and control the open vulnerabilities that could impact their business.

 Penetration Testing: Exploiting the Weaknesses in Your System and Highlighting the Business Impact of a Cyber Attack